Crossworlds

 “I can’t promise anything honey, but we’ll probably be here for a little while.”

-Ellie stayed at Amber’s house for as long as she could, but when it was time to say goodbye, Gabrielle grabbed her hand and ran upstairs with her.
+Ellie stayed at Amber’s house for as long as she could.
+When it was time to say goodbye, Gabrielle grabbed her hand, and ran upstairs with her.
 She pulled her into her room, slamming the door behind them.

 “Honey, I gotta leave soon!”
 Ellie said.